 Population: Children with Serious Emotional Disturbance Criterion: Comprehensive, Community-based mental health system.
 Brief name: Availability of technical assistance to DMH-certified programs Indicator: Continued availability of technical assistance by DMH Division of Children and Youth staff to community mental health service providers to facilitate development/implementation of services and/or programs for children with SED.
 Measure: The number and type of technical assistance/support activities made available to CMHCs/other nonprofit service providers.

+Sources of

+Information: Division of Children and Youth staffing report forms

+Special

+Issues: None

-Sources of Information: Division of Children and Youth staffing report forms Special Issues: None Significance: Division of Children/Youth Services will continue to offer technical assistance in the planning, implementing and/or improving services and programs for children and their families.
-This includes those programs that are identified in the DMH Minimum Standards as core or minimum services that must be available in all CMHC regions.
+Significance: Division of Children/Youth Services will continue to offer technical assistance in

+the planning, implementing and/or improving services and programs for children and their families.
+This includes those programs that are identified in the DMH Minimum Standards as core or minimum services that must be available in all

+CMHC regions.

 Funding: Federal, state and local funds In FY 2009, the DMH Division of Children and Youth Services sponsored the First Annual Gulf Coast Suicide Prevention Conference (April 2009) and a cultural and linguistic workshop (April 2009 for all providers).
-In July 2009, DMH plans to continue as a primary sponsor the 21st Annual Lookin' to the Future and the Mississippi Permanency Partnership Network Conference, conducted by Southern Christian Services.
-In September 2009, DMH will also continue to sponsor the annual Mississippi Alliance for School Health Conference, with a pre-conference focusing on youth suicide prevention.
+In July 2009, DMH continued as a primary sponsor the 21st Annual Lookin' to the Future and the Mississippi Permanency Partnership Network Conference, conducted by Southern Christian Services.
+In September 2009, DMH also continued to sponsor the annual Mississippi Alliance for School Health Conference, with a pre-conference focusing on youth suicide prevention.
+By March 2010, DMH continued to serve as primary sponsor of the Annual Lookin' To The Future Conference conducted by Southern Christian Services for Children and Youth.
+DMH also sponsored the Annual KIDS COUNT Conference and 4 WRAP Around Trainings held by the University of Maryland.
+DMH will continue to sponsor the annual Mississippi Alliance for School Health Conference and the Annual FASD Symposium in September 2010.
 Objective: To co-sponsor statewide conferences and/or trainings on the System of Care for providers of mental health services, education services, rehabilitation, human services (child welfare), youth/juvenile justice, physical primary health, and families.